gldm-software-projects/Chops/README.md

 ## Developments note

 The game is in an early stage, many things are missing:
-- a better algorithm for the opposing player
+- fine-tuning of the rules
 - a graphical user interface
 - allow a human-VS-human match